pearcej/complex/ThinkComplexity/_sources/Agent-based models/Migration and Wave Behavior.rst

 These waves move diagonally, which is surprising because the agents themselves only move north or east, never northeast.
 Outcomes like this — groups or “aggregates” with properties and behaviors that the agents don’t have — are common in agent-based models.
 We will see more examples in the next chapter.

+.. shortanswer:: q_10.6

+    Explain the wave behavior in Sugarscape.
+How does the pattern evolve and why does waves resemble a coherent object?

+.. mchoice:: q_10.7
+   :answer_a: Gun
+   :answer_b: Beehive
+   :answer_c: Spaceship
+   :answer_d: Toad
+   :correct: c
+   :feedback_a: Incorrect, a gun in a stable pattern that periodically produces a spaceship.
+   :feedback_b: Incorrect, a beehive is a stable pattern that no new cells are ever born in.
+   :feedback_c: Correct!
+   :feedback_d: Incorrect, a toad pattern oscillates between two states.

+   The resulting series of migrating waves is compared to what pattern from GoL?